vuchkov/sagenda-calendar-wp/readme.txt

 = 0.2.0 =
 * FIXED : A problem when displaying "all day" events in the week view.
 * ADDED : You can now customise also some text color from your sagenda's account.
-* TRANSLATIONS : Added 🇳🇱 Dutch translations.
+* TRANSLATIONS : Added Dutch & Italian translations.
 * TESTED : WordPress 4.2.5.

 == Changelog ==